The state of Mississippi provides several veteran benefits. This page explains those benefits.

 Concealed Weapon Permit Fee Exemption

 The veteran must be a resident of the state for 12 months or longer immediately preceding the filing of the application.
-However, this residency requirement may be waived, provided the applicant possesses a valid permit from another state, is active military personnel stationed in Mississippi, or is a retired law enforcement officer establishing residency in the state.
+The residency requirement may be waived if they have a valid permit from another state, are active military personnel stationed in Mississippi, or are a retired law enforcement officer establishing residency in the state.

-State Veterans Memorial Cemetery
+Mississippi State Veterans Memorial Cemetery

 Visit the Mississippi Veterans Affairs Board website for more information on any of these programs.